 Our volunteers, what they do, and how to get involved

 These days everyone has a different reason for wanting to volunteer with us:

 People choose to volunteer for so many reasons and they all have one thing in common – they want to support our work, our patients and our community.
 We aim to make sure that you feel well supported and valued, and that the time you give us helps us and helps you reach your personal goals.

 Fourteen is the minimum age for volunteering with us, in our shops.
 If you’re under sixteen, we’ll need your parent or guardian’s permission.
 Our managers are happy to support young people starting out in the world of work, completing their Duke of Edinburgh Award, or boosting their CV and personal statement.

 If you have the skills, experience or time to join Prospect Hospice volunteers, please take a look at our current opportunities.

 “When I retired from the hotel industry, my family were worried about how I’d cope with not being around so many people any more.
 A friend suggested that I volunteer for Prospect Hospice and, five years on, I’ve never looked back!
 Volunteering in the shops is fun and fulfilling.
 I like meeting lots of people, and some people come into the shop every day for a chat.
 We hear some great feedback from people who know someone who has been looked after by the hospice.
 The range of stock we get is really interesting too – anything from vases, to valuable necklaces, and even mobility scooters.
 I enjoy volunteering here as much today as I did when I first started.
 In fact, when I have some free time I tend to pop in and lend a hand for a few extra hours.”

-Angela Ruck has been volunteering on reception at Prospect Hospice for twelve years.
+Angela Ruck has been volunteering on reception at Prospect Hospice for over twelve years.
 She volunteers once a fortnight, on a Wednesday.